mherrera01/app-pack-installer/README.md

 [*"How can I install a plugin?"*](https://nsis.sourceforge.io/How_can_I_install_a_plugin) from the NSIS page must be followed.

-- [NScurl](https://nsis.sourceforge.io/NScurl_plug-in)[^1]: Downloads safely the required
+- [NScurl](https://nsis.sourceforge.io/NScurl_plug-in) <sup>(*)</sup>: Downloads safely the
-files from the internet with HTTPS.
+required files from the internet with HTTPS.
 - [NsThread](https://nsis.sourceforge.io/NsThread_plug-in): Allows the creation of threads.
 - [NsArray](https://nsis.sourceforge.io/Arrays_in_NSIS#nsArray_plug-in): Enables to
 store and manipulate dynamic sized arrays.

+---

-[^1]: Version v24.8.11.112 fixed an [issue](https://github.com/negrutiu/nsis-nscurl/issues/15)
+(*) Version v24.8.11.112 or greater is required.
+An [issue](https://github.com/negrutiu/nsis-nscurl/issues/15)
-with the module unload.
-The `NScurl.dll` file is now correctly removed from the %temp% folder.
+with the module unload was fixed, so that the `NScurl.dll` file can be correctly removed from the %temp% folder.

 ## Remarks